AbUndMax/Java_ArgsParser/README.md

 The ArgsParser tool has an integrated help function.
 If the user provides the flag `--help` or `-h` the tool will print a help message with all the defined parameters.
 The help message will contain the full flag, the short flag, the description, and if the parameter is mandatory or not.
-The help message will be printed either for all parameters or only for the parameter that was placed after the `--help` flag.
+The help message will be printed either for all parameters or only for the parameter that was placed before the `--help` flag.

 ### Help example:
-Calling `--help` or `-h` without anything else on the programm will print all available parameters:
+Calling `--help` or `-h` without anything else on the programm will print all available parameters **in the order they were added** on the ArgsParser Instance:

 `> exampleProgramm --help`
 ```